nicksnlp/LLM-course-2024_Nick/reports/report.week1.md

 Some of the well known tokenisers include BPE (Byte Pair Encoding) and Sentence-Piece:

 **BPE**
-BPE initially splits the texts of the given sample into characters , but then learning from the co-occurencemerges some of the characters into larger units, this is done recursively.
-The result of this tokenisation is usually a vocabulary of some `subword-units`, not necesserily morphemes.
-It is good for treating rare or unknown words, among other things.
-In a simple algorithm for this is provided in [2]:
+BPE initially splits the texts of the given sample into characters, but then learning from the co-occurence, merges some of the characters into larger units, this is done recursively.
+The result of this tokenisation is usually a vocabulary of some *subword-units*, not necesserily morphemes.
+BPE is good for treating rare or unknown words, among other things.
+BPE's simple algorithm is provided in [2]:

 ```
 import re